ontology-of-theatrical-magic/ng-jsonld/README.md

 # ng-jsonld
-Angular provider/shim for the ES6-Promise API of the CommonJS module jsonld.js, by Digital Bazaar.
+Angular provider/shim for the Promise API of jsonld.js, by Digital Bazaar.
+Promises are translated from the original ES6-Promises, to Typescript Promises.